everestial/TestSwitchErrors/README.md

 # finally compare the "SetA" against "SetB".
 **conclusion** - Increasing the sample size improves phasing but with phaseExtender you are able to get good quality phasing even with sample size as small as 10 when recursive phasing is applied.

 Additionally, for some positions we are able to get good resolution of proper phase state by taking low sample size.
 This can be seen in the phasing of block 1 & 2 in sample NA12891.

-In SetA Block 1 and Block 2 are joined using only 1 sample but increasing the sample size increases the uncertanity and reduces the LOD score.
-So, it should help running phase extension first by taking closely related sample and then increasing the sample size by including other individuals from the same population, strains or species.